21 Computer Science (CS) CV Examples For 2025

 Use ready-made template

-• Your technical skillset is truly impressive—the recruiter hasn’t been this impressed for quite some time.
+• Your technical skillset is truly impressive—the recruiter hasn’t been this amazed in quite some time.
 Now, how about highlighting your range of soft skills in your master’s in computer science CV?
 That will present you as the complete package, a well-rounded candidate ready to bring more than just intelligence to the team.

-• Ready to enhance one of the side columns of your CV with a list of your soft skills?
+• Ready to fill one of your CV’s side columns with a list of your soft skills?
 Hold on a moment!
 Save that for your technical proficiencies and instead demonstrate them in your masterpiece.
-For example, a flawless contact section indicates you’re attentive to detail, while a tidy format highlights your exceptional organizational skills.
+For example, a flawless contact section shows you’re attentive to detail, while a tidy format highlights your exceptional organisational skills.
 And action words like spearheaded and developed?
-Those show you’re the type who takes charge.
+Those indicate you’re the type who takes charge.

 Computer Science No Experience CV Example